-A maximum of six credits of graduate credits toward a master's degree or 12 credits of post-master's graduate work for terminal degrees, done at another U.S. regionally accredited university or college may be applied toward the requirements for the degree.
-There is no exception to this policy.
-Acceptance into a graduate program is necessary before credits can be considered for transfer.
+A maximum of six credits toward a master's degree or 12-18 credits of post-master's graduate work for terminal degrees, completed at another U.S. regionally accredited university or college may be applied toward the requirements for the program specific degree.
+Acceptance into a graduate program is necessary before credits can be considered for transfer to the program of study.
 Students seeking to transfer courses from another institution may be requested to produce a course syllabus and coursework so that a final determination can be made.
-Academic officers who are agents of Wilkes University may review the syllabus to determine if the course contains graduate level learning objectives, a sufficient number of contact hours (40-45 for a three-credit course), and an appropriate content outline containing assessments and assignments that clearly delineate student performance.
+Academic officers who are agents of Wilkes University may review the syllabus to determine if the course contains graduate-level learning objectives, a sufficient number of contact hours (40-45 for a three-credit course), and an appropriate content outline containing assessments and assignments that clearly delineate student performance.